The McGregor Program process:

 NOTE for Faculty mentors: As you consider proposing a project for the McGregor Program, please read carefully through the McGregor Faculty Mentor Expectations and Responsibilities.

 Each McGregor Faculty Mentor will review the applications submitted for her/his project and will select a student awardee and two alternates.
-The Dean for research and scholarship and the McGregor director will approve the final student awardees.
+The Dean for faculty development and the McGregor director will approve the final student awardees.
 Faculty mentors are required to attend an orientation at the beginning of summer.

-Summer Schedule: Between June 4 and August 3, 2018, McGregor scholars and their faculty mentors will work closely together on their specific projects.
+Summer Schedule: Between June 1 and July 31, 2020, McGregor scholars and their faculty mentors will work closely together on their specific projects.
 All students and mentors will break for the week of June 12-June 16 and a long weekend for the Fourth of July, July 3 and 4.
 Each week, scholars will attend a lunchtime meeting with director Roman Williams.
 These meetings serve two main purposes.
 First, through interaction with faculty-mentor presenters, the meetings will introduce students to the life of a scholar, ranging from what to expect in graduate school, to the meaning of Christian scholarship, to specific research methodologies.
 Second, the meetings will help students to articulate within the smaller group the challenges and successes in their ongoing projects.
 Students are required to attend all the scheduled meetings.
 In addition to these weekly meetings, social events are planned throughout the summer for students and faculty.

 Each student is required to present research results at a professional presentation the week of July 26.
 Faculty mentors are also required to attend the day of research presentations.
 Please note on your application if you are unable for any reason to be present that week for the student presentations, either as a mentor or as a student.